RGU Moodle logo

 PDFs and documents

-Older PDFs and Word documents do not meet accessibility standards.
 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
-Most of the pre-existing PDFs and Word documents on this site may not currently meet the standards, for example, they may not be marked up so they are accessible to a screen reader.
-This fails WCAG 2.1 success criterion 4.1.2.
+Most of the pre-existing PDFs and Word documents on this site may not currently meet the standards, for example, they may not be marked up, so they are accessible to a screen reader.
+This fails WCAG 2.2 success criterion 4.1.2.

 Reproduction of Heritage Items

-Reproductions of heritage items refers to content or items that could include, archaeological items, archives, books, estate records, manuscripts or paintings for example.
-These items, when reproduced on this VLE, could fail multiple WCAG 2.1 success criterion.
+Reproductions of heritage items refers to content or items that could include, archaeological items, archives, books, estate records, manuscripts, or paintings.
+These items, when reproduced on this VLE, could fail multiple WCAG 2.2 success criterion.

 Links to other websites